How you use Apeiris.

 - Wire the required evidence into your SIEM/SOAR so detection and control coverage stay connected.

-You can use this to gate autonomous actions on machine-readable controls.
+You can use this to gate autonomous actions in your own gateway using machine-readable controls.

 - Fetch the domain matrices; each control carries a